todorm85/Sf-PoSh/docs.md

     _Resets the website ApplicationPool_

-- __ResetApplciationThreads()__
+- __ResetApplicationThreads()__

-    _Resets just the threads of the website application but leaves the ApplicationPool intact, useful if you need to restart hte app domain bu leave the debugger attached for startup debugging_
+    _Resets just the threads of the website application but leaves the ApplicationPool intact, useful if you need to restart the app domain but leave the debugger attached for startup debugging_

 - __BrowseWebsite ()__